Acceptable sponsorship text

 - The trademark OneZoom is registered in the UK and USA and is owned by Imperial Innovations.
 It is provided to the charity OneZoom under sub-license from James Rosindell.

-- Images on this website are generally available under creative commons and public domain licenses with license details available from the copyright symbol next to each image in the main tree of life explorer.
+- Images on our tree of life explorer are available under creative commons and public domain licenses with license details available from the copyright symbol next to each image in the main explorer pages.

 - Quotes and user opinions are owned by the original author of the text who in each case has either given permission for OneZoom to use the quote, or made the text publicly available.